best-of-lists/best-of-generator/CONTRIBUTING.md

 ### Development Instructions

-To simplify the process of building this project from scratch, we provide build scripts that run all necessary steps (build, test, and release) within a containerized environment by using [Github Actions](https://github.com/features/actions) and [Act](https://github.com/nektos/act) to run all actions locally.
+To simplify the process of building this project from scratch, we provide build-scripts - based on [universal-build](https://github.com/ml-tooling/universal-build) - that run all necessary steps (build, test, and release) within a containerized environment by using [Github Actions](https://github.com/features/actions) and [Act](https://github.com/nektos/act) to run all actions locally.

+> _Please refer to the [documentation of universal-build](https://github.com/ml-tooling/universal-build#automated-build-pipeline-ci) for instructions on how to execute the build-scripts directly on your machine instead of using the containerized approach documented below._

 #### Requirements